-In effect, the proposed legislation expands the current Class E felony enhancement to include all public parks, not just those containing a playground.
-Therefore, a portion of future Classes I, G, and H felony offenses (G.S.
-90-95 (b)) will be enhanced to the Class E level, if these offenses occur on or within 300 feet of a public park.
+By expanding the current Class E felony enhancement to include all public parks, not just those containing a playground, some portion of future Classes I, G, and H felony offenses (G.S.
+90-95 (b)) could be enhanced to the Class E level - if the offenses occur on or within 300 feet of a public park.
 However, present offense data provides no reliable indication of how many of the aforementioned offenses occur on or near a public park; therefore, it is not known how many additional charges and/or convictions might result.